Lumbar Disc Desiccation at L3-L4

 1. Chronological aging – Natural senescence of notochordal cells reduces aggrecan content, causing predictable water loss after age 40.
 Cleveland Clinic

-2. Genetic polymorphisms – Mutations in extracellular-matrix or cytokine genes predispose discs to earlier and more severe dehydration.
+2. Genetic polymorphisms – Mutations in extracellular-matrix or cytokine genes predispose discs to earlier and more dehydration.
 BioMed Central

 3. Repetitive axial loading – Occupations requiring heavy lifting or whole-body vibration (truck drivers, miners) accelerate nucleus-pulposus fissuring.
 Healthline